2015 Western Carolina Catamounts football team

 The 2015 Western Carolina Catamounts team represented Western Carolina University as a member of the Southern Conference (SoCon) during the 2015 NCAA Division I FCS football season.
 Led by fourth-year head coach Mark Speir, the Catamounts compiled an overall record of 7–4 with a mark of 5–2 in conference play, placing third in the SoCon.
-Western Carolina played their home games at Bob Waters Field at E. J. Whitmire Stadium in Cullowhee, North Carolina.
+Western Carolina played home games at Bob Waters Field at E. J. Whitmire Stadium in Cullowhee, North Carolina.